mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Closing nominations

 The number of candidates is not restricted to the actual number of places on the committee but generally, as soon as there seem to be sufficient candidates to give the meeting proper choice, some member will move ‘That nominations be closed.’
 This motion cannot be moved by a candidate, or by a member who has proposed or seconded any of the candidates.
 The chair will then say: ‘Is it your wish that nominations be closed?’
-The member then reply: ‘Agreed.’
+The members then reply: ‘Agreed.’
 If the response seems general, nominations are closed immediately.
 No discussion may be permitted on this formal motion.
 If the motion ‘That nominations be closed’ is lost, the chair allows further nominations until no more names are being put forward.

 ### Election by ‘first past the post’

 The chair then reads the names of the candidates.
 For example, they might say: ‘There are three members to be elected to the committee.
-THe candidates nominate are (naming them). *Five* candidates for *three* positions.
+The candidates nominate are (naming them). *Five* candidates for *three* positions.
 You each have three votes.
 I shall put the names in the order in which they were moved.
 All those in favour of John Smith?’
 They then count the hands held up in favour of the candidate, and the secretary makes a note of the number.
 Then the next candidate is dealt with similarly.
 This process is continued until the list has been completed.
 The three candidates receiving the highest number of votes are then decalared elected.

 ### Reading the list